americanoame/Profolio-Generator-/README.md

 ## 📖 Description

-#### Team profile is an application where the users is able to choose an Employees based on the condition picked
+#### Team profile is an application, where the users is able to choose an Employees such as,
-#### which are Manager, Egineers and Interns from the comand line in the terminal.
+#### Manager, Egineers and Interns from the comand line in the terminal.

   ## Table of Contents
 * [Installation](#installation)